 Publishers commonly work with attribution models for tracking events like installs, purchases, link clicks, etc. The fraudster acquires credit for the first/last click before the event, commonly installed in gaming apps.
 By doing so, fraudsters obtain revenue from advertisers in exchange for the fraud credits.
 The method affects organic and inorganic users equally.

 Install hijacking is commonly practiced by injecting false referrals or delivering false click reports.
-Users that click on an install app are redirected to the Play Store, and whenever the user installs the app on the Android device, the other apps are alerted through Standard Android Broadcast.
+Users who click on an install app are redirected to the Play Store, and whenever the user installs the app on the Android device, the other apps are alerted through Standard Android Broadcast.

 Any malware installed through another app installation is triggered and builds a fake click report with install attribution towards the partner, even though it came from a media partner.
 Attribution hijacking is commonly witnessed in retargeting campaigns.

 ● SDK Hacking/AKA Spoofing

 Another fraud that happens through existing malware in user devices through app installation is SDK hacking.
 This bot fraud spoof installs by tricking servers and providing monetary gain to cyber criminals.
 Brands using open-source technology or poor encryption should know that fraudsters use these loopholes for manipulating or reverse-engineering attribution codes.

 Besides installs, SDK spoofing can even tamper with clicks and other engagement signals.
 Identifying SDK spoofs requires tracking unused SDKs, watching out for install frauds, and generating a report for fraud exposure.
 The best methods to avoid AKA spoofing are avoiding open source SDKs, ensuring secure communication between SDKs and servers, detecting behavioral anomalies, and using a solution for bot detection.